Daily life

 Countries/regions on the reciprocal list (partial; check KoROAD for current):

 US resident note: not all states are reciprocal.
-California, New York, and Texas historically have NOT been on the list (verify).
+California, New York, Illinois, North Carolina, and Minnesota are notable states NOT on the list.
+Texas IS on the list as of the April 2026 notice.
 If you are from a non-reciprocal state, you must take the full test path even if you have a US license.

 Path 2: Full Korean test